-The revisions advise marketers that if a product removes one harmful substance, but replaces it with another that poses the same, or similar environmental risk, a "free of" claim would be inappropriate.
+The revisions advise marketers that if a product removes one harmful substance, but replaces it with another that poses the same or similar environmental risk, a "free of" claim would be inappropriate.
 In addition, if a product never included a referenced ingredient, and no products in the same category include the ingredient, then a "free of" claim could be viewed as deceptive since it may imply that competing products might include the offending ingredient.
 However, if two different categories of products compete and only one category is "free of" the substance, such a claim may be helpful to consumers.
 In terms of non-toxic claims, the proposed revisions maintain the original position that a product must be non-toxic to both people and the environment, or it must be qualified.

+III.
 New Additions to the Existing Guides

-Made With Renewable Materials
+A. Made with Renewable Materials

 The FTC discovered that the takeaway for consumers viewing renewable materials claims was different than the message marketers were attempting to convey.
 Marketers are often trying to illustrate that a product is made of materials that are growing or developing at a faster rate than they can be used.
-Consumers, on the other hand, appear to take away a recyclable or recyclable content claim from these messages, which often cannot be substantiated.
-As a result, the revised Guides propose that marketers qualify a claim that a product was "made with renewable materials" with specific information about the material (i.e., what it is, how it is sourced and why it is renewable).15 Moreover, the revised Guides recommend that advertisers qualify a renewable materials claim if a particular item does not contain 100 percent renewable materials.
+Consumers, on the other hand, appear to believe that a recyclable or recyclable content claim is being communicated from these messages, which often cannot be substantiated.
+As a result, the revised Guides propose that marketers qualify a claim that a product was "made with renewable materials" with specific information about the material (i.e., what it is, how it is sourced and why it is renewable).15 Moreover, the revised Guides recommend that advertisers qualify a renewable materials claim if a particular item does not contain 100% renewable materials.

-Made With Renewable Energy
+B. Made with Renewable Energy

-The proposed revisions note that the Commission's evidence raised three main issues related to consumers' perception of renewable energy claims: (i) the actual meaning of "renewable energy;" (ii) claims implied by renewable energy advertisements; and (iii) potentially overbroad renewable energy claims.
-In response, the revisions to the Guides propose that marketers should be advised that unqualified claims are misleading if any part of the product was manufactured with energy derived from fossil fuels.
-Second, the revised Guides would advise marketers to qualify claims by specifying the source of renewable energy (e.g., solar or wind).
-The Commission is seeking comment on whether specifying the source of the renewable energy adequately qualifies a "made with renewable energy" claim.
-Finally, the proposed revisions caution marketers not to use unqualified "made with renewable energy" claims unless virtually all of the manufacturing process (but not necessarily all of the transportation costs to market post-production) used to make the product are powered by renewable energy, or conventionally produced energy that is off-set by renewable energy credits (RECs).
+The proposed revisions note that the Commission's evidence raised three main issues related to consumers' perception of renewable energy claims: (1) the actual meaning of "renewable energy," (2) claims implied by renewable energy advertisements, and (3) potentially overbroad renewable energy claims.
+In response, the proposed revisions state that unqualified claims are misleading if any part of the product was manufactured with energy derived from fossil fuels.
+Second, the proposed revisions advise marketers to qualify claims by specifying the source of renewable energy (e.g., solar or wind).
+The Commission sought comment on whether specifying the source of the renewable energy adequately qualifies a "made with renewable energy" claim.
+Finally, the proposed revisions caution marketers not to use unqualified "made with renewable energy" claims unless virtually all of the manufacturing process (but not necessarily all of the transportation costs to market post-production) used to make the product are powered by renewable energy, or conventionally produced energy that is offset by renewable energy credits (RECs).
 Similarly, marketers that generate renewable energy, but sell RECs for all of the energy they generate, should not represent to consumers that they use renewable energy.

-Carbon Offsets
+C. Carbon Offsets